 Vodafone is a huge brand internationally, but in Australia it's the nation's number three network in terms of coverage and customer numbers.
 As a network, it's actually a co-owned entity of the merged Vodafone and Three/Hutchison networks.
 Historically, Three launched the first 3G network in Australia and sold under its own branding for a number of years before merging with Vodafone and adopting that branding.

 Vodafone sells its network to a select few MVNO partners with full 4G access.
 Its network is strongest in metropolitan and large regional centres, with lesser coverage in more remote and rural parts of Australia.
 Notably, Vodafone didn't commit to the early rounds of the so-called "digital dividend" auction of the 700MHz spectrum that was freed up when Australia switched off its analogue TV services.

-It has now purchased a 700MHz spectrum that will be made available to Vodafone in April 2018, although it may take some time for it to fully integrate that spectrum into its consumer offerings.
+It has now purchased a 700MHz spectrum, although it may take some time for it to fully integrate that spectrum into its consumer offerings.

 Vodafone offers its own branded network services in a fiercely competitive manner against Telstra and Optus, with a focus on switchable components for its postpaid offerings such as international call inclusions or larger data bonuses.
 Depending on your usage patterns and travel plans, Vodafone could be a good choice.

 Other mobile operator choices